phouse512/blog/_posts/2016-11-10-configuring-ufw-ubuntu-14.markdown

   you might be hitting the EC2 network firewall (outside of the machine).
 In that case, you'll need to modify your [security groups][sgs] to allow traffic for those ports, _as well as configure UFW_.
-- learning more about iptables - if you are trying to advanced network operations, such as operating a NAT server or something similar, you'll have to get into the nitty gritty of `iptables`.
+- learning more about iptables - if you are trying to perform advanced network operations, such as operating a NAT server or something similar, you'll have to get into the nitty gritty of `iptables`.
 Good luck!